Scullyy/scully_emotemenu/README.md

 - Synchronized animations

-- Synchronized particle effects with optional automated feature
+- Synchronized particle effects with optional automated feature and color support

 - Ability to hide certain menus along with NSFW, gang and social movement emotes

 - Easy To understand configuration file

-- Exports to integrate within other resources
+- Exports and events to integrate within other resources

 - Walk styles that save